wdehoog/hutspot-ubports/docs/index.md

 ## Developing
 You can build it with [clickable](http://clickable.bhdouglass.com/en/latest/).

-Hutspot uses two libraries [qtdbusextended](https://github.com/nemomobile/qtdbusextended) and [qtmpris](https://git.merproject.org/mer-core/qtmpris).
+Hutspot uses some libraries [qtdbusextended](https://github.com/nemomobile/qtdbusextended) and [qtmpris](https://git.merproject.org/mer-core/qtmpris), [qmdnsengine](https://github.com/nitroshare/qmdnsengine) and [nemo-qml-plugin-dbus](https://git.sailfishos.org/mer-core/nemo-qml-plugin-dbus).
 Their sources are currently included in the git repo.
 Building these libraries required some ugly stuff in two .pro files from qtmpris.
-Currently they are in the arm-linux-gnueabihf mode.
-If you want to build the x86_64-linux-gnu or another version you will need to adapt them.

 ### Thanks
  * Spotify for the [web api](https://developer.spotify.com/documentation/web-api/)